 Take it further

-Are there other projects or helm charts you'd like to see in
+Are there other apps or helm charts you'd like to see in

 Want to be the first to get exclusive content from my channel and open source projects?
 This video was released a week early for my Insiders.